ShivSwamiAI/introduction-reinforcement-learning/README.md

 ### Overview

-## Note: This is a forked repository from [@dennybritz](https://github.com/dennybritz/reinforcement-learning) excellent repository on Reinforcement Learning.
-My contributions are: own solutions, visualizations and bonus implementations.

 This repository provides code, exercises and solutions for popular Reinforcement Learning algorithms.
 These are meant to serve as a learning tool to complement the theoretical materials from

 - [Reinforcement Learning: An Introduction (2nd Edition)](http://incompleteideas.net/book/bookdraft2018mar21.pdf)